rur/treetop-client/README.markdown

 };
 ```
 #### Element Mount Hooks
-When an element has been added or removed from the DOM by the Treetop library, the fragment is scanned for elements matching the configured mount/unmount functions.
+When an element has been added or removed from the DOM by the Treetop library, the node hierarchy is scanned for elements matching the configured mount/unmount functions.

 * `mountTags`: match element tag name after being added
 * `unmountTags`: match element tag name after removal
 * `mountAttrs`: match attribute name after being attached
 * `unmountAttrs`: match attribute name after removal

- _NB.
-Names are case insensitive_

 ##### Initial Mount
 When treetop is initialized a one-time _mount_ is triggered from the document body.